jdpellet/rillgen2d/README.md

 conda env update --prefix ./env --file environment.yml  --prune
 ```

+To install on Windows, use the environment_windows.yml instead
 ### Starting the GUI

 Once the appropriate Python environment has been created, you can start the GUI